michelcrypt4d4mus/pdfalyzer/README.md

 Run `pdfalyzer_show_color_theme` to see the color theme employed.

 ### As A Code Library
 At its core The Pdfalyzer is taking PDF internal objects gathered by [PyPDF2](https://github.com/py-pdf/PyPDF2) and wrapping them in [AnyTree](https://github.com/c0fec0de/anytree)'s `NodeMixin` class.
-Given that things like searching the tree or accessing internal properties will be done through those packages' code it may be quite helpful to review their documentation.
+Given that things like searching the tree or accessing internal properties will be done through those packages' code it may be helpful to review their documentation.

-As far as The Pdfalyzer's unique functionality goes, `Pdfalyzer` is the class at the heart of the operation.
+As far as The Pdfalyzer's unique functionality goes, [Pdfalyzer](pdfalyzer/pdfalyzer.py) is the class at the heart of the operation.
 It holds both the PDF's logical tree as well as a couple of other data structures that have been pre-processed to make them easier to work with.
-Chief among these is the `FontInfo` class which pulls together various properties of a font strewn across 3 or 4 different PDF objects and the `BinaryScanner1` class which lets you dig through the raw bytes looking for suspicious patterns.
+Chief among these are the [FontInfo](pdfalyzer/font_info.py) class which pulls together various properties of a font strewn across 3 or 4 different PDF objects and the [BinaryScanner](pdfalyzer/binary/binary_scanner.py) class which lets you dig through the raw bytes looking for suspicious patterns.

 Here's a short intro to how to access these objects: